 VOO and VTI are popular Index Funds among everyday investors.
-There are several similarities and differences between theses investment options.
+There are several similarities and differences between these investment options.

-In this blog post, we’ll dive deep into the differences and similarities between these two index funds to help you choose the one that suits your investing goals.
+In this blog post, we dive deep into the differences and similarities between these two index funds to help investors choose the one that suits their investing goals.

 |Historical Performance (10 Year)||385.32%||365.92%|